bitcoin-wallet-api/spec/core_spec.md

 One request: app sends an incomplete transaction and asks wallet to add inputs and outputs and sign inputs.
 Wallet returns inputs, outputs and signatures.

-Signatures may be done with ANYONECANPAY flag.
+Signatures may be done with hashtype ALL, SINGLE and ANYONECANPAY flags.
+Hashtype NONE is not supported until we find a good use case for them and figure how to deal with change outputs.

 ### 2. Inputs Authorization Protocol